Hilbert-Burch matrices and explicit torus-stable families of finite subschemes of $\mathbb A ^2$: Preliminaries

 0.2 cm In case of the Hilbert scheme of $d$-points we consider only finitely many monomials.
 Thus for a chosen monomial order $\succeq$, we can define $\psi$ that maps the set $D_{\succeq}$ to strictly positive numbers, for reference see \cite[Lemma 1.2.11]{Greuel-book}.
-A graded structure on $k[x,y]$ translates to $\G_m$-action on Hilbert scheme, and thus we obtain the following dictionary, Table \ref{table2}.\\ Let $I\subset k[x,y]$ be an ideal of colength $d$, and let $J$ be a fixed monomial ideal of colength $d$.
+A graded structure on $\kk[x,y]$ translates to a $\G_m$-action on Hilbert scheme, and thus we obtain the following dictionary, Table \ref{table2}.\\ Let $I\subset \kk[x,y]$ be an ideal of colength $d$, and let $J$ be a fixed monomial ideal of colength $d$. { } \\ {Where the limit in $0$ is given by taking the $\G_m$-orbit of $[I]$, extending it to $\A^1$, and then taking the fibre over $0\in \A^1$ of the induced family of ideals.} \begin{exm} \cite[Example 1.2.8]{Greuel-book} Let us consider the negative degree lexicographical ordering on $\kk[x,y]$: